ralphbean/presentations/fedmsg-flock13.rst

 p3ck's `fedmsg-download <https://github.com/p3ck/fedmsg-download/>`_
-listens for messages that the daily branched and rawhide compose process has finished and downloads the latest builds from ``rsync://dl.fedoraproject.org/fedora-linux-development``
+listens for messages that the daily branched and rawhide compose process has finished -- it then downloads the latest builds from ``rsync://dl.fedoraproject.org/fedora-linux-development``

 ----